ODINN-SciML/ODINN.jl/docs/src/Packages/gungnir.md

 make env
 ```

-If you only need the `gungnir` Python module (without the full notebook environment):
+Alternatively, if you just want to install the `gungnir` module, you can clone this repository and do:

 ```bash
 pip install gungnir